Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 button.
 To prolong battery life with internal battery

-operation, the backlighting automatically turns off after a
+operation, the backlighting automatically turns off after

 short delay following a function change or retuning of the